Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-If the scattering rate is much smaller than the Fermi energy $\hbar/\tau\ll\epsilon_{_F}-\epsilon_d$ and simultaneously mean free path is much bigger that lattice constant $l\gg a_0$ we can approximate charge carriers as gas.
-If additionally even the coherence length $\xi_0\ll l$ we have a clean superconductor for which effective mass of super-fluid charge carriers is approximately tho times effective mass of normal carriers.
-In short the gaseous inequalities (4’) \be \frac{\hbar/\tau_{\mathbf{p},\mathrm{max}}} {\epsilon_{_F}-\epsilon_d},\; \frac{a_0}{l},\; R_w-1 \ll1 \ee explain the success of BCS approach for explanation of the studied correlation between $T_{c,\mathrm{max}}$ and the shape of the Fermi contour.

-Concerning the conductivity in the perpendicular to the CuO$_2$ planes it is mainly incoherent and depends on the specific ions between the conducting layers.
-Moreover it is often strongly doping dependent.
+When the scattering rate is much smaller than the Fermi energy $\hbar/\tau\ll\epsilon_{_F}-\epsilon_d$ and the mean free path is much larger than the lattice constant $l\gg a_0$, we can approximate the charge carriers by a gas medium.
+Furthermore, even for the coherence length $\xi_0\ll l$, we have a clean superconductor whose effective mass of the super-fluid charge carriers is approximately ten times the effective mass of normal carriers.
+In brief the inequalities for a gas medium \be \frac{\hbar/\tau_{\mathbf{p},\mathrm{max}}} {\epsilon_{_F}-\epsilon_d},\; \frac{a_0}{l},\; R_w-1 \ll1 \ee explain the success of BCS approach for the explanation of the studied correlation between $T_{c,\mathrm{max}}$ and the shape of the Fermi contour.
+Finally, the conductivity in the perpendicular to the CuO$_2$ plane is mainly incoherent and depends on the specific ions between the conducting layers.
+Moreover, it is often a strongly doping dependent.